Pension risk transfer services

 Managing Director & Consulting Actuary

 Kevin Morrison is a Managing Director in River and Mercantile’s Boston office and leads the US Actuarial Business.
-As a consulting actuary, Kevin supports clients in all aspects of their retirement programs, including defined benefit, defined contribution, and other post-employment benefit (OPEB) plans.
-In addition to delivering the recurring annual valuation results and helping clients meet financial reporting requirements under US GAAP, IFRS, and GASB accounting standards, he provides clients with consultative support and cost analysis around plan design, forecasting, de-risking strategies, and plan terminations.
+As a consulting actuary, Kevin supports clients in all aspects of their retirement programs, including defined benefit, defined contribution, and other post-employment benefit (OPEB) plans, delivering the recurring annual valuation results, helping clients meet financial reporting requirements under US GAAP, IFRS, and GASB accounting standards, and providing defined benefit administration services.
+He consults with clients to develop strategies to reduce costs and better manage pension risk, including plan redesign, annuity placements, plan terminations, and other de-risking strategies.
 Prior to joining River and Mercantile in 2016, Kevin was a consulting actuary with John Hancock Retirement Plan Services and was part of the acquisition of New York Life Retirement Plan Services.
 Kevin started his actuarial career with Mercer in 2004.
-Kevin is an Associate of the Society of Actuaries, an Enrolled Actuary under the Joint Board for the Enrollment of Actuaries, and a Member of the American Academy of Actuaries.
+Kevin is an Associate of the Society of Actuaries, an Enrolled Actuary, a Fellow of the Conference of Consulting Actuaries, and a Member of the American Academy of Actuaries.
 He received a B.A. in Math and Physics from the College of the Holy Cross.

 Adam White is an Associate Director in River and Mercantile's Boston office.
 Adam serves as the main contact with annuity providers for all pension de-risking activities and coordinates timing and delivery of all materials between the client, annuity providers, and River and Mercantile.
 Adam also provides actuarial support for a broad range of client needs including actuarial valuations, benefit calculations, data cleanup projects, government filings, and various other ad-hoc assignments.
 Prior to joining River and Mercantile in 2015, Adam worked for Delaware Life Holdings for two years as an Actuarial Analyst focusing on fixed and variable annuity experience studies.
 Adam is a Fellow of the Society of Actuaries and an Enrolled Actuary.
 He graduated from Boston College with Bachelor of Arts degrees in both Mathematics and Economics.